National University of Sciences and Technology (Pakistan): Rawalpindi

 College of Electrical and Mechanical Engineering (CEME):

 Located on Grand Trunk Road in Rawalpindi, College of Electrical and Mechanical Engineering (CEME) is the largest military constituent college of NUST.
-CEME’s journey began in 1957, when it was established as the Electrical and Mechanical Engineers School in Quetta for the training of Pakistan Army’s EME Corps.
+CEME's journey began in 1957, when it was established as the Electrical and Mechanical Engineers School in Quetta for the training of Pakistan Army's EME Corps.
 In April 1984, having stayed for 26 years at Quetta, the College moved to its present premises in Rawalpindi.
-CEME offers different undergraduate and postgraduate degrees in mechanical, electrical, mechatronics and computer engineering fields.
+CEME offers different undergraduate and postgraduate programs in mechanical, electrical, mechatronics and computer engineering fields.
 As of 2025, it has 2400+ enrolled students and 122 faculty members.

 The campus includes all on-campus facilities, auditorium and conference hall, accommodation and mess facilities.
 The library is fully computerized, with a collection of 70,000 volumes.
 Sports facilities at EME includes three tennis courts, a basketball court, a squash court, a badminton court, football ground, cricket pitch, a swimming pool and two gymnasiums.